Skip to main content

 ED-INNOVATION (CTN-0099)

-ED-INNOVATION is currently recruiting, training, and providing resources to 30 Emergency Department (ED) sites throughout the U.S. to implement ED-initiated buprenorphine (BUP) for patients presenting with untreated opioid use disorder (OUD).
-ED-INNOVATION is a pragmatic randomized clinical trial (RCT) comparing the effectiveness of sublingual buprenorphine (SL-BUP) versus a 7-day extended-release formulation of buprenorphine (XR-BUP) in 2000 patients with untreated OUD will be conducted in sites achieving competence (e.g. demonstrating ability to enroll patients with OUD and adhere to protocols for administering both formulations of buprenorphine).
-The primary outcome will be engagement in formal addiction treatment within 7-days post ED visit.
-Engagement in formal addiction treatment on the 30th day post randomization and cost effectiveness is also being studied.
+ED-INNOVATION (CTN-0099) recruited, trained, and provided resources to 30 Emergency Department (ED) sites throughout the U.S. to implement ED-initiated buprenorphine (BUP) for patients presenting with untreated opioid use disorder (OUD).
+ED-INNOVATION was a pragmatic randomized clinical trial (RCT) comparing the effectiveness of sublingual buprenorphine (SL-BUP) versus a 7-day extended-release formulation of buprenorphine (XR-BUP) in 2000 patients with untreated OUD will be conducted in sites achieving competence (e.g. demonstrating ability to enroll patients with OUD and adhere to protocols for administering both formulations of buprenorphine).
+The primary outcome was engagement in formal addiction treatment within 7-days post ED visit.
+Engagement in formal addiction treatment on the 30th day post randomization and cost effectiveness was also studied.

 PI: Peter P. Taillac, MD